Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Infante Dom Henrique, was built in 1961 by Cockerill-Ougree, Belgium, for Cia Colonial de Navegacao.
 She was 23306 grt, and carried 1018 passengers.
 Her lines and funnel design show similarities with the contemporary, but much smaller, Belgian Railways ferries on Ostend-Dover services, which were also supplied by Cockerill.
 She operated on services to Portugal's colonies (Beira in Mozambique) until 1975, by which time the colonies had gained independence, and liner services were no longer necessary.
 She then operated as a floating hotel until 1988, when she was brought back into service as a cruise ship under the name Vasco da Gama.

 The owners of Vasco da Gama were described as Trans World Cruises, and she was initially chartered to German company Neckermann.
 By 1991, the owners were listed as Arcalia Shipping (owners of Funchal and Princess Danae, which I believe is the same company as Trans World Cruises) with operator Paradise Cruises.
 She became the SeaWind Crown in this year, supposedly reverting to Vasco da Gama soon afterwards, now operated by SeaWind Cruise Line.
 In practice, she carried both names in many photographs.
 Eventually, the official name became SeaWind Crown again.
 SeaWind Cruises joined with Dolphin Cruise Line to form an enlarged Premier Cruise Line, and their new dark blue livery was applied.
 She has survived as one of the least-changed ocean liners still sailing (externally at least), but her future is currently in doubt following the collapse of Premier Cruises.
-In September 2002 she remained laid up in Barcelona.
+In September 2002 she remained laid up in Barcelona, but was later scrapped.

 A complete postcard history of SeaWind Crown is available on this link.